zsradu/ZeroGravitySumo/memory-bank/game-design-document.md

   ### **Platform**

 * Web-based game, playable in browsers on desktop and mobile devices.
-* Hosted as a static website (e.g., on GitHub Pages) with real-time communication handled by a third-party service (e.g., Pusher or Ably) for multiplayer syncing.
+* Hosted as a static website (e.g., on GitHub Pages) requiring no real-time communication services since multiplayer is simulated with bots.
   ---

   ## **2\.
 Gameplay Mechanics**